 When paint is buried in a landfill, the toxic chemicals it contains can contaminate the ground.
 Never pour paint down your sinks and drains as it may pollute our water courses.

-A much better idea is to donate unwanted paint to our Community Repaint scheme.
+A much better idea is to donate unwanted household paint to our Community Repaint scheme.
 Community groups may use the paint to refurbish rooms or buildings used by their members.
 Housing associations may redistribute the paint to their tenants.
 It may be used by other groups for craft activities, for training or may even be used for stage sets by community theatre groups.
 The paint is not intended for resale.

 The Community RePaint Scheme